The portion of the home that is above ground.

 Refers to grade levels of the installation site (below, on or above grade).
 See Grade Level.

 INTERLOCKING (INTERLOCKING FLOATING)

-An installation method that connects engineered hardwood, luxury vinyl or laminate boards to each other without the need for glue on the edges or ends.
+An installation method that connects luxury vinyl boards to each other without the need for glue on the edges or ends.
 The boards lock together via a tongue-and-groove system.
 Interlocking floors “float” over the subfloor instead of being attached to it.

 The new patented installation system from Armstrong Flooring used with Vivero™ Better and Best luxury flooring.
 This system, which is produced under license from Välinge Innovation, is the first locking system of its kind in luxury flooring — planks or tiles simply snap together for a quick and secure installation.

 A type of flooring composed of oxidized linseed oil, mixed with cork or wood flour, mineral filler and pigments, and bonded to a jute backing.

 LOOSE LAY (AND MODIFIED LOOSE LAY)

 An installation method for all vinyl sheet floors (except felt-backed vinyl sheet) where adhesive is not necessary or tape should be used in strategic spots, such as under appliances.